-One of the first signs of improper fueling is a knocking noise resulting from spark plug misfire.
+One of the first signs of improper fueling is a knocking noise resulting from misfire.
 Knock misfire will damage the engine over time.
 Because the engine is equipped with a knock sensor, operators will be alerted when the sensor triggers a warning through the video screen.
-Do not ignore such warning!
+Do not ignore such warnings!